 UTK ensures that an inventory of hazardous chemicals on campus is maintained.
-It is time to update chemical inventories at UT.
-To accomplish this, each location that uses or stores hazardous materials must submit an updated chemical inventory every March.
+Each location or group that uses or stores hazardous chemicals must participate in the Chemical Inventory Program.

 Why do we do this?

 Maintaining up-to-date chemical inventories is required for regulatory compliance and emergency response.
 Some regulations require that organizations report to them quantities of various hazardous chemicals.
 Examples include the EPA, TDEC, DHS and the Emergency Planning and Community Right-to-know Act (EPCRA).